johngarnett/robin/README.md

 Here are the constraints imposed by this program by default.

-* Each teams plays once per week.
+* Each team plays once per week.
 * Each team plays every other team exactly once.
 * Each team plays half of its games in its home venue and half away as the visiting team in the other venues.